Submitted URL Blocked Due to other 4xx Issue

 Sometimes, the Google search console will still notify an indexable web page under the coverage issue due to false positives.

-If the corresponded web page appears in SERP (Search engine result page), then you do nothing; it will resolve automatically.
+If the corresponding web page appears in SERP (Search engine result page), then you don’t have to do anything; it will resolve automatically.

-Before fixing the coverage issue, you should first validate whether the web page is the potential to index or not.
+Before fixing the coverage issue, you should first validate whether the web page has the potential to be indexed or not.

 If not, redirect the web page to any relevant potential website page.
 So, it will fix the issue.

-In case of potential being blocked due to 4xx, then you should fix them with the help of robots.txt or .htaccess
+In case a potential web page being blocked due to 4xx, then you should fix it with the help of robots.txt or .htaccess

-You can edit the robots.txt file from cPanel or using plugins (in the case of WordPress).
+You can edit this file from cPanel or using plugins (in the case of WordPress).

 When a web page returns with a status code 403, the issue could be caused by the htaccess file.
 If you diagnose any problem with the htaccess, you must edit them to resolve the codes causing the 403 error.

-You can edit the htaccess file from cPanel or using plugins (in the case of WordPress).
+You can edit the file from cPanel or using plugins (in the case of WordPress).

 Once the new htaccess file that doesn’t cause an issue is installed, this coverage issue will be fixed.